dougeby/IntuneDocs/intune/help-desk-operators.md

 You can learn more about Role-based administration control (RBAC) to define roles in your organizational device, mobile application management, data protection tasks.
 For more information, see [Role-based administration control (RBAC) with Intune](/intune/role-based-access-control).

-learn about any known issues in Microsoft Intune.
+Learn about any known issues in Microsoft Intune.
 For more information, see [Known issues in Microsoft Intune](/intune/known-issues).

 Learn how to create a support ticket a get help when you need it.
 [Get support](/intune/get-support).